Missioner meaning and Balloon story

 Dalyn: “The balloon represents that I am constantly growing in my relationship with Christ.
 The suitcases represent that no matter how much I grow in Christ, I can use my “baggage” to help connect with others while serving them!”

-“So my “luggage” that I will always have with me is that my dad left me in 2007 but I still have connections with his sisters so I feel like that represents that I will always carry my childhood and the difficulties that I went though.”
+“So my “luggage” that I will always have with me is that my dad left me in 2007 but I still have connections with his sisters so I feel like that represents that I will always carry my childhood and the difficulties that I went through.”

-Dalyn: “When I say “treating everyday like I’m on a mission trip” I mean treating others how Christ would.
+Dalyn: “When I say “treating every day like I’m on a mission trip” I mean treating others how Christ would.
 I notice someone on the side of the road who looks in distress and I can’t pull over or don’t feel comfortable (if I’m by myself) then I’ll take a couple of minutes and pray for that person and simply ask that God will keep them safe in their situation and that if they already don’t know God, that I hope they will hear Him and start following him.
 I also treat everyone with respect.
-I started working retail which really test your patience but I simply remind myself that I am a child of God and I want to treat others how Christ would treat them.”
+I started working retail which really tests your patience but I simply remind myself that I am a child of God and I want to treat others how Christ would treat them.”

 Gramophone (added more recently): “The music is a way for my mom and I to connect, we have been attending concerts together since I was 4.
 So it’s something that we can always relate to.
 And to be honest I just thought it would look cool to have cloud coming out and adding to the balloon.”